 Employee Technology Acceptable Use Policy

-The use of district technology resources is a privilege grated to employees for the enhancement of job-related functions.
-Employees may have limited access to these resources for personal use, if they comply with the provisions of this policy.
-Violations of this policy may result in the revocation of this privilege.
+The use of district technology resources is a privilege granted to employees for the enhancement of job-related functions.
+Employees may have limited access to these resources for personal use, if they comply with the provisions of this procedural directive.
+Violations of this procedural directive may result in the revocation of this privilege.
 Employees may also face disciplinary action up to and including termination, civil litigation, and/or criminal prosecution for misuse of these resources.

 Staff shall not upload or otherwise transfer out of the district’s direct control any software licensed to the district or data owned or licensed by the district without explicit written authorization.
 Staff shall not use IT resources to reveal confidential or sensitive information, student data, or any other information covered by existing state or federal privacy or confidentiality laws, regulations, rules, policies, procedures, or contract terms.
 Staff who engage in the unauthorized release of confidential information via the district’s IT resources will be subject to sanctions in existing policies and procedures associated with unauthorized release of such information.

 Staff shall not download executable software, including freeware and shareware, unless it is required to complete their job responsibilities.

 Staff shall not use district IT resources to intentionally disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of the district’s IT resources.

 Unauthorized access to the Internet is prohibited from any device that is attached to any part of the district’s network.